Sling TV review summary:

-Sling is the only live streaming service that doesn’t offer a free trial, but it makes up for it with a number of generous promotions.
+Sling is the only live-streaming service that doesn’t offer a free trial, but it makes up for it with many generous promotions.

 No free trial

 It’s disappointing that Sling doesn’t offer a free trial to customers who want to test out the service.
-We’ve come to expect it and it’s something that comes standard with every other streaming service.
+We’ve come to expect it, and it’s something that comes standard with every other streaming service.
 Instead, it swaps that free week with $10 off your first month of service.
-That lowers the price of Orange and Blue to $20 in the first month, and Orange + Blue to $35.
+That lowers the price of Orange and Blue to $30 in the first month, and Orange + Blue to $45.